Updated: Apr 21

 *Only use a credit card if you have the money to pay it off.
 You don't want to put yourself in debt before the wedding!

 Get cash back for your online purchases with Rakuten.
 When you shop through Rakuten, you get access to deals and cash back for every purchase you make.
 Each quarter, Rakuten will send you a check or a PayPal payment.
 Bonus: when you join, you get $10 cash back and when you refer friends, you'll get even more cash back!

 Before you purchase anything online, head to Rakuten to see if the store you're shopping at qualifies for cash back.
 Some stores currently offering cash back are Macy's, minted, and Jared.
 Although it may seem like you're not getting much back, the money adds up quickly!

 4. Sell Unwanted Items

-Anyone else already clean their closets out a few times since this COVID began?
+Anyone else already clean their closets out a few times since COVID began?
 If so, consider selling your unwanted items to make some extra cash for your wedding in NJ!
 Post those shoes and shirts that you still haven't worn or a piece of furniture that you no longer need on a website such as Facebook Marketplace or eBay.
 It'll feel good to get rid of the things that have been taking up space and make money while doing so!

 All of the tips above can apply to everyday life, not just wedding planning, so take advantage of these simple ways to save money for your wedding and life!